ChenS1313/thelook-ecommerce-analytics-pipeline/README.md

 * **Strong Pricing Strategy:** The average sale price ($59.22) is more than **double the average cost** (\$28.48), demonstrating a good pricing model.
 * **Shipping and Delivery:** Most orders are shipped within **1 day** and delivered within **~3 days on average**.

-> *For the complete table-by-table summary and all 13 insights, check out the [Full EDA Notebook](https://colab.research.google.com/drive/1A_9QnODzxgoPB1bAtr29iZjU3xE6st6m#scrollTo=Z9Pp1QGDLD0c).*
+> *For the complete table-by-table summary and all 13 insights, check out the [Full EDA Section](https://colab.research.google.com/drive/1A_9QnODzxgoPB1bAtr29iZjU3xE6st6m#scrollTo=Z9Pp1QGDLD0c) in the Colab notebook.*

 ### 💡 Vizualisations and Business Insights & Actions